HomeLibraryHeating, Cooling & ChimneyWood stoves & WETT certification

 Common questions

-Most Canadian home insurers will not bind or renew a policy on a home with a wood-burning appliance without current WETT certification confirming it's installed safely — no certification can mean a declined policy, or a denied claim if there's ever a fire.
-This is a real fire and carbon-monoxide safety question, not a paperwork formality.
+Most Canadian home insurers will not bind or renew a policy on a home with a wood-burning appliance without current WETT certification.
+No certification can mean a declined policy, or a denied claim if there is ever a fire, so raise it with your broker before conditions come off.

-A basic WETT Level 1 (visual) certification visit runs roughly $200–$300; a more thorough Level 2 or 3 assessment — looking at hidden chimney or attic areas, or requiring some disassembly — can run $500+.
-If clearances or the installation itself don't meet code, remediation cost depends entirely on what has to move or be rebuilt.
+A basic Level 1 visual certification visit is the low end of $200 to $500 for a WETT visit.
+A more thorough Level 2 or 3 assessment, which looks at hidden chimney or attic areas, costs more, and remediation cost depends entirely on what has to move if the clearances do not meet code.

 Sources